If you hoped Bill would give up this Baldur’s Gate 3 fixation any time soon, mods have dashed it.

 Then I looked over the list of available console mods.

 Yes, all sorts of cosmetic mods are there.
 Though I saw no need to install a mod that puts giant rabbits all over the landscape, a couple of them appealed to the “Barbie dress-up” side of me; we’ll get to that below.
-And there’s something to be said for a mod that makes the game more visually attractive, such using differently-color dice.
+And there’s something to be said for a mod that makes the game more visually attractive, such using differently-colored dice.

 I already play the game on Balanced difficulty, which makes the game relatively easy.
 Why would I need a mod to make it easier still?